Looking Outside Can Be Beneficial

 2. Despite lack of agency experience, can this person juggle?

-At its heart, an agency is a juggler: a juggler of changing priorities and deadlines.
-If you are going to work for a juggler then you likely should be able to juggle.
-Each role in an agency has some level of juggling as everyone is likely making decisions about priorities to meet deadlines.
-Your project manager maybe juggling five projects at a time, while your campaign manager is juggling twenty-five.
-Finding evidence that a candidate can handle the appropriate level of juggling is critical.
+In essence, an agency is a juggler—a juggler of changing priorities and deadlines.
+A person who is going to work for a juggler should be able to juggle.
+Each role in an agency requires some level of juggling, as everyone is likely making decisions about priorities in order to meet deadlines.

-Each day, in every role, a person makes decisions that determine whether or not they will be successful.
-Your strategist may be making decisions about how to most appropriately leverage a budget, while your development manager maybe determining the way to most profitably re-use code.
-Identifying these decisions and the related critical thinking skills is necessary.
-Finding evidence that a candidate can make these types of decisions successfully is crucial.
+Every day and in every role, a person makes decisions which determine whether they will be successful.
+Your strategist may make decisions about how to most appropriately leverage a budget, while your development manager may determine the most profitable way to re-use code.

-In every role, a person must communicate to be successful.
-Your UX lead may be selling people who can’t even spell “UX” on best practices, while your analytics lead is educating your designers on how to use data to improve conversion rates.
-Understanding what must be communicated successfully and to whom is critical, especially in a high speed, communications-centric setting like an agency.
+Your UX lead may be selling people who can’t even spell “UX” on best practices, while your analytics lead may educate your designers on how to use data to improve conversion rates.